Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 10. When Julia Stiles cried while reading her poem in 10 Things I Hate About You, the tears were actually real and weren't planned.
 On the emotional outburst, the actress had said, "I don't know why I did, whether it connected to something going on at the time, or if I was just overwhelmed by the whole experience of making my first big movie."

 11. Steve Carrell's chest hair is actually being ripped out during the waxing scene in The 40-Year-Old Virgin, in order to get the most realistic reaction.
-The movie was also almost pulled a week into filming, because the studio worried Carrell looked like a serial killer in some of the scenes shot so far.
+The movie was also almost pulled a week into filming, because the studio worried Carrell looked like a serial killer in some of the scenes that had been shot so far.

 12. The famous fight between Hugh Grant and Colin firth in Bridget Jones's Diary was completely improvised.
 Writer Denise Martin recalled the non-choreographed spar, saying, "No stunt coordinators.
 No elaborate choreography.
 Just a perfectly realized wimp brawl between two upper-middle-class Englishmen coming to awkward fisticuffs in front of a Greek restaurant."